belgianmobileid/doc/_QES/csc.md

     </tr>
     <tr>
       <td>{% include parameter.html name="numSignatures" req="REQUIRED" %}</td>
-      <td>This value must be set to 1.</td>
+      <td>This value must be the number of hashes you are sending.
+Must be between 1 and 70.</td>
     </tr>
     <tr>
       <td>{% include parameter.html name="hash" req="REQUIRED" %}</td>
-      <td>A base64url-encoded hash value to be signed.
+      <td>A (list of) base64url-encoded hash value(s) to be signed.
 It allows the server to bind the SAD to the hash, thus preventing an authorization to be used to sign a different content.
-Multiple hashes are supported with a comma-seperated list.</td>
+Multiple (up to 70) hashes are supported in the form of a comma-seperated list.</td>
     </tr>
     <tr>
       <td>{% include parameter.html name="description" req="Optional" %}</td>
-      <td>An optional description about the document being signed.
+      <td>An optional description about the (package of) document(s) being signed.
 This value will be visible in the itsme application.</td>
     </tr>
     <tr>
       <td>{% include parameter.html name="clientData" req="not supported" %}</td>